jdf-id-au/talk/README.md

 ; Message appears in ws client

 ; Use browser to visit http://localhost:8080/hello
-; It will time out because no reply
+; It will time out unless you're quick with the next steps!

 (<!! (:in server))
 ;=> talk.http.Connection record representing http connection